Table of Contents

 • Argentina is the eighth largest country in the world and the second largest in South America, after neighboring Brazil to the north.

 • The Argentine peso is the official currency.
-It is fairly volatile, so visitors should check the currency exchange rates.
+It is famously volatile, so visitors should check the currency exchange rates and learn about the so-called ‘Blue Dollar.’

 English is the most widely spoken second language, with 2.8 million English speakers in the country, although there are only 100,000 native English speakers among them.